JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 I am happy to announce that I started a postdoctoral fellowship at McGill University in September 2021, working in collaboration with Professor Erica E. M. Moodie in the Department of Epidemiology, Biostatistics and Occupational Health.

-In the Fall 2021, I was supposed to visit North Carolina State University (NCSU) for 6 months as a research scholar and to work in the Department of Statistics with Professor Marie Davidian.
-Due to the covid19 pandemic, McGill University currently bans non-essential travels, and Professor Davidian and I will be collaborating virtually.
-I am very excited about this opportunity.
+In the Fall 2021, I was supposed to visit North Carolina State University (NCSU) for 6 months as a research scholar and to work in the Department of Statistics under the supervision of Professor Marie Davidian.
+Due to the covid19 pandemic, McGill University banned non-essential travels for a few months, and my collaboration turned to virtual.
+I am very please to have this opportunity.

 Research Interests